 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers, and persons who are beneficial owners of more than 10% of a registered class of our equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission (the "SEC").
 These persons are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required during the fiscal year ended December 31, 2017, all reports required to be filed under Section 16(a) were filed on a timely basis, except as set forth below.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required during the fiscal year ended December 31, 2018, all reports required to be filed under Section 16(a) were filed on a timely basis except that, due to administrative errors, each of Messrs.
+Conrad, Ende, Sciabetta and Wikler failed to timely file a Form 4 with respect to a grant of shares of common stock pursuant to the Company's 2013 Equity Compensation Plan, during the most recent fiscal year.
+This error was corrected in later filings.